 Completing the induction and training plan is essential to ensure a good learning experience.
 The APPEL Induction and Training Plan for 4th-year placements is available in the resources section of the APPEL website.
-Some additional hints and tips for an effective induction and training plan are:

 Hints and Tips: Induction and Training Plan